 - A tissue resource (microarrays and dna cores) for lung cancer was created from tissue resected as part of lung cancer diagnosis and treatment.
 These specimens are available through the PLCO Etiologic and Early Marker Studies Program (EEMS).
 More information about the materials available and protocol of collection is available in the Biospecimens Collected section, and to learn about the approval process for acquisition see the PLCO EEMS Application page section.

 - ACRIN collected biospecimens, including blood, urine, and sputum collected at the screening exams, and tissue from participants diagnosed with lung cancer.
-Read the ACRIN biorepository policy for information on accessing this resource.
+Availability of ACRIN biospecimens can be inquired by contacting ACRIN.